-I think we all know the feeling: you get off work after a semi-crappy day, maybe, and you know you SHOULD go to the gym, you know you SHOULD go get that training session in, but, for whatever reason, you just dread the idea of it.
+I think we all know the feeling: you get off work after a semi-crappy day, maybe, and you know you SHOULD go to the gym.
+You know you SHOULD get that climbing training session in, but, for whatever reason, you dread the idea of it.

-The following are some tips to keep you training and to keep that training effective:
+The following are some tips to keep you training and to keep that climbing training effective:

 Keep Context in Mind

-The same can be said of training.
-There have been many days where I did not want to train, but once I got to the gym and started my workout, I enjoyed it.
-Furthermore, when I am done with a workout, I often feel a bit of pride and satisfaction at the fact that I didn’t let the rest of my life interfere with the thing I love most, and that no matter what, I committed at least a few hours that day towards my goals.
-That sense of pride and satisfaction always outweighs the doubts that precede getting in the gym, and is always better than the alternative feeling, the self-loathing you get when you skip a workout.
+The same can be said of the climbing training.
+There have been many days where I did not want to train.
+But once I got to the gym and started my workout, I enjoyed it.
+Furthermore, when I am done with a workout, I often feel a bit of pride and satisfaction at the fact that I didn’t let the rest of my life interfere with the thing I love most.
+And that no matter what, I committed at least a few hours that day towards my goals.
+That sense of pride and satisfaction always outweighs the doubts that precede getting in the gym and is always better than the alternative feeling.
+The self-loathing you get when you skip a workout.

 Listen to your Body and Mind

-Taking the above into consideration, there are times when that voice in your head telling you to not train is right.
-Overtraining is a real thing, and I find this to be especially true in a sport like climbing where the athletes tend to be super-motivated.
+Considering the above, there are times when that voice in your head telling you not to train is right.
+Overtraining is a real thing, and I find this especially true in a sport like climbing, where the athletes tend to be super-motivated.
 This path, ultimately, leads to plateaus in your progression and injury.

 The key here is to learn to tell the difference between just “not feeling like it,” a response that often comes from the circumstances of your life, and actually needing some extra rest.
 For this, look to the body.